Vaesea/Stev-s-Limbo/README.md

 ## Extra Info
 You can help with this if you want, I'll upload stuff such as effects for characters and voices for characters soon but if you want those now just ask me in issues or on Discord.
 My discord account is vaesea.

+Don't put stuff in assets unless absolutely necessary (for example, a new type of note should go in assets, but a new song should go in mods)

 ***